jessemull/crow-detector-lambda-at-edge/README.md

 - **Commitizen**: Standardizes commit messages to maintain a clear and structured git history.

-This tech stack ensures that the **Blockbuster Index** remains secure, performant and easy to maintain while leveraging AWS infrastructure for scalability and reliability.
+This tech stack ensures that the **Crow Detector** remains secure, performant and easy to maintain while leveraging AWS infrastructure for scalability and reliability.

 ## Setup Instructions